the plan for the future

 When non-performing loans should be valued at market value then that should also apply to performing loans.
 If that is not possible then banks only appear insolvent while they are solvent in reality.
 In that case they should be allowed to write-off non-performing loans over a longer time frame because future revenues probably allow for that.
 The impending banking insolvency may therefore be easier to solve than most experts believe.

 And negative interest rates can also help to end the impending economic depression (see: The Miracle of Wörgl).
-That may be good to know too.
+And if the economy recovers soon, that probably is good for the solvency of banks too.